Mosel & Saar by Bike & Boat

 Day 1: Koblenz

 Individual arrival to Koblenz.
-Embarkation between 4-5:00pm.
+Embarkation at 4:00pm.
 The captain and his crew welcome you on board.
 Spend your evening and first night in Koblenz.

 Overnight in Koblenz.

 Begin your day with a cruise to Alken.
 From Alken, you go by bike to Moselkern and on to Cochem.
-Cochem is a lovely little town with historical half-timbered-houses and a picturesque Old town.
-Inexperienced cyclists are invited to spend the day onboard and use the day off to visit Cochem in the afternoon.
+Cochem is a lovely little town with historic half-timbered houses and a picturesque Old town.
+Inexperienced cyclists are invited to spend the day on board and use the day off to visit Cochem in the afternoon.

 Overnight in Cochem.